mohitnilkute013/Automating-Lead-Generation-and-Email-Outreach/README.md

 Make sure to replace your OPENAI_API_KEY, EMAIL and PASSWORD.
 This is required to login into your Gmail Account for sending emails.
 And, also for connecting OpenAI API.

-Note: For now, the OpenAI account does not have a free subscription.
+`Note`: For now, the OpenAI account does not have a free subscription.
 So, I have not tested upon the OpenAi API. but according to my knowledge, it should work fine.
 If any problem occurs, make sure to check the logs.